Fair City: Later years: 2002–present

 On 17 January 2002, Fair City reached its 1,000th episode.
 In 2004, the soap opera celebrated its fifteenth year by broadcasting an hour-long compilation episode entitled Fair City: The Ten Commandments.
 This episode showed clips of characters breaking the Ten Commandments.
 It also featured interviews with the cast, writers, creator and fans.
 On 30 November 2006, Fair City reached its 2,000th episode.

 In 2008 veteran Executive Producer Niall Mathews bowed out of the show and was replaced by former Script Editor Brigie de Courcy.
 During her reign, the soap has received critical acclaim for its more credible, sophisticated and psychological stories.
 In September 2011, Fair City reached its 3,000th episode.
 In 2013, the serial's 24th anniversary was celebrated with an hour-long special, in which characters Damien, Caoimhe, Tommy and Luke were trapped in a fire at a factory.

 Fair City celebrated its 25th anniversary in September 2014 by airing episodes such as Paul Brennan finding out that his wife Niamh is leaving him for Michael and Christy Phelan's death at the hands of his daughter Farrah's husband Max.
 In September 2016, the soap reached its 4,000th episode.

 19 October 2017 saw the airing of the show's first two-hander episode featuring Paul and Niamh.
 An hour-long special was shown in September 2019 to celebrate the soap's 30th anniversary.

 Broadcast format

 The show was initially aired with one episode per week for a limited run (16 weeks).
 In 1990, RTÉ opted to recommission the soap and air one episode a week between September and June, taking a summer break.
 In 1994, its output was increased to twice weekly on Tuesdays and Thursdays at 7pm.
 In 1996, the series started being broadcast all year around with one weekly episode during the summer months.
 In 1998 an extra episode was added and a fourth was added in 2001.
 In 2000, a second weekly episode was added in the summer.
 In 2003, the programme started airing four episodes all year-round from the summer of that year.
 In 2004, Friday's 8.30 pm episode was moved to Sunday nights at 8pm.
+In 2022 Wednesday's night Episode move to Friday night.

+In 2023, following the fall out of the governance and management scandals at RTÉ, it was announce that as part of cost saving measures that Fair City would see the number of episodes per week drop to 3 a week during 2024.
+Four episodes of the series will be recorded each week but production will take a break each year in July and August.